streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 <Image src="/images/streamlit-community-cloud/app-viewers-analytics-modal.png" />
 </Flex>

-#### **App viewers for public vs private apps**
+### **App viewers for public vs private apps**

 For public apps, we anonymize all viewers outside your workspace to protect their privacy and display anonymous viewers as random pseudonyms.
 You'll still be able to see the identities of fellow members in your workspace, though.

-Meanwhile, for private apps that are only accessible to your own workspace's viewers, you will be able to see the specific users who recently viewed your apps.
+Meanwhile, for private apps where you control who has access, you will be able to see the specific users who recently viewed your apps.

 Additionally, you may occasionally see anonymous users in private apps.
 Rest assured, these anonymous users _do_ have authorized view access granted by you or your workspace members.